mattinsalto/memcache/README.md

 # memcache
-Memory cache for go (golang) with sliding expiration
+Memory cache for go (golang) with sliding expiration.